Heart–lung transplant: Post-operation

 Most patients spend several days in the intensive care unit after the operation.
 If there are no complications (e.g., infection, rejection), some are able to return home after just two weeks in hospital.
-Patients will be given anti-rejection drugs and antibiotics to prevent infection as the anti-rejection drugs weakens the immune system.
+Patients will be given anti-rejection drugs and antibiotics to prevent infection as the anti-rejection drugs weaken the immune system.
 A schedule of frequent follow up visits is necessary.

 Statistics

 The success rate of heart–lung transplants has improved significantly in recent years.
 The British National Health Service states that the survival rate is now around 85%, one year after the transplant was performed.

 In 2004, there were only 39 heart–lung transplants performed in the entire United States and only 75 worldwide.
 By comparison, in that same year there were 2,016 heart and 1,173 lung transplants.

 History

 Norman Shumway laid the groundwork for heart lung transplant with his experiments into heart transplant at Stanford in the mid-1960s.
 Shumway conducted the first adult heart transplant in the US in 1968.

 The first successful heart transplant was performed in South Africa in 1967.
 The first successful heart–lung transplant was performed at Stanford in the United States, by Bruce Reitz on Mary Gohlke in 1981.

 Magdi Yacoub performed the first heart-lung transplant in the United Kingdom in 1983.

 Australia's first heart-lung transplant was conducted by Victor Chang at St Vincent's Hospital, Sydney in 1986.
 Iran's first heart-lung transplant was performed in Tehran in 2002.